valtech-commerce/terminal/readme.md

 ## API - Formatted outputs

 ### `dontSudoMe()`
-Outputs an ErrorBox with a localized predefined message
+Display an error message indicating not to use "sudo".